 The basic coverage options are for your building and/or your personal property, described in more detail below:

-Coverage A – Building Property Coverage
+Coverage A – Dwelling Property Coverage has a maximum limit of $250,000

 What this typically provides coverage for: